Get Help Now

 Make a Report or Formal Complaint with the University’s Office of Equal Opportunity & Regulatory Compliance

-Assistant Director of Equal Opportunity & Regulatory Compliance and Title IX Coordinator
+Director of Regulatory Compliance and Title IX Coordinator

-Honey Ussery, the Assistant Director of Equal Opportunity & Regulatory Compliance (EORC) and Title IX Coordinator, is the appropriate University official to contact to make a report or formal complaint of sex-based discrimination, sexual harassment, relationship violence, or other sexual misconduct.
+Honey Ussery, the Director of Regulatory Compliance and Title IX Coordinator, is the appropriate University official to contact to make a report or formal complaint of sex-based discrimination, sexual harassment, relationship violence, or other sexual misconduct.

 A report is different than a formal complaint.

-• A report is a communication to the Assistant Director of EORC/Title IX Coordinator notifying her of an allegation of sexual harassment, interpersonal violence, or sexual misconduct.
+- A report is a communication to the Director of Regulatory Compliance/Title IX Coordinator notifying her of an allegation of sexual harassment, sexual assault, interpersonal violence, or sexual misconduct.

-• A formal complaint is a signed document from a complainant to the Assistant Director of EORC/Title IX Coordinator alleging sexual harassment, interpersonal violence, or sexual misconduct against a respondent and requesting that the University investigate the allegation.
+- A formal complaint is a signed document from a complainant to the Director of Regulatory Compliance/Title IX Coordinator alleging sexual harassment, sexual assault, interpersonal violence, or sexual misconduct against a respondent and requesting that the University investigate the allegation.

-• Community members who believe they have, or believe someone they know has, experienced a potential policy violation may submit a report in writing, in person, by mail, by telephone, by electronic mail, or by any other means that results in the Assistant Director of EORC receiving the report.
+- Community members who believe they have, or believe someone they know has, experienced a potential policy violation may submit a report in writing, in person, by mail, by telephone, by electronic mail, or by any other means that results in the Director of Regulatory Compliance/Title IX Coordinator receiving the report.

-• Individuals can file a formal complaint without meeting with the Assistant Director of EORC/Title IX Coordinator in person, so long as the complaint: (i) contains the complainant’s physical or digital signature or otherwise indicates that the complainant is the person filing the formal complaint, (ii) alleges sexual harassment against the respondent, and (iii) requests that the University investigate the allegations.
+- Individuals can file a formal complaint without meeting with the Director of Regulatory Compliance/Title IX Coordinator in person, so long as the complaint: (i) contains the complainant’s physical or digital signature or otherwise indicates that the complainant is the person filing the formal complaint, (ii) alleges sexual harassment against the respondent, and (iii) requests that the University investigate the allegations.

-Those looking to make a report or file a formal complaint alleging a violation of the University’s Title IX Policy or its Interpersonal Violence and Sexual Misconduct Policy should contact the Assistant Director of EORC/Title IX Coordinator using the contact information below.
+Those looking to make a report or file a formal complaint alleging a violation of the University’s Title IX Policy or its Interpersonal Violence and Sexual Misconduct Policy should contact the Director of Regulatory Compliance/Title IX Coordinator using the contact information below.

 Honey Ussery

-Assistant Director of EORC and Title IX Coordinator
+Director of Regulatory Compliance and Title IX Coordinator

 Office of Equal Opportunity & Regulatory Compliance